tele0x/openshift-intel-tas/README.md

 ## Deploy Metrics Proxy

-The metrics-proxy is a component to replace the prometheus-adapter, it's responsible of translating Prometheus queries results into kubernetes Node metric then exposed by an APIservice.
+The metrics-proxy is a component to replace the prometheus-adapter, it's responsible of translating Prometheus queries results into kubernetes Node metric exposed by an APIservice.

 ```
 # cd metrics_proxy
 ```

-edit deploy/deployment.yaml and change the variables for PROMETHEUS_HOST and PROMETHEUS_TOKEN, you can either query directly prometheus or go through thanos.
-In this case will just go through Thanos, PROMETHEUS_HOST and PROMETHEUS_TOKEN has to match with the previous variables
+edit `deploy/deployment.yaml` and change the variables for PROMETHEUS_HOST and PROMETHEUS_TOKEN, you can either query directly prometheus or go Through thanos.
+In this case will just go through Thanos, PROMETHEUS_HOST and PROMETHEUS_TOKEN has to match with the previous variables.

 ```
 # oc create -f deploy/